botpress/botpress/docs/guide/docs/main/nlu.md

 #### List extraction

 List extraction will behave in a similar way.
-The major addition is that for your entity definition, you'll be able to add different **occurences** of your entity with corresponding synonyms.
+The major addition is that for your entity definition, you'll be able to add different **occurrences** of your entity with corresponding synonyms.

 Let's take **Airport Codes** as an example: